Five Stories That Matter in Michigan This Week – July 28, 2023

 Questions and answers about the PCORI fee and the extension may be found here.

-As you are well aware, the law and guidance are continually evolving.
+As you are aware, the law and guidance are continually evolving.
 Please check with your Fraser Trebilcock attorney for the most recent updates.

 This alert serves as a general summary and does not constitute legal guidance.
 Please contact us with any specific questions.